arthur-ruxton/Yolk-Ochre/README.md

 <details>
-  <summary>Bugs: There is only one piece of functionality that does not work as intended.</summary>
+  <summary>Bugs - There is one piece of functionality that does not work  exactly as intended.</summary>
   <ul>
     <li>
       I could not make the list of artworks by a particular user visible on ‘other-users-profile’ and I am still unsure why - I will look again at this problem         soon.